 5. Cover your coughs and your sneezes: Use a tissue or the inside of your elbow — and be sure to dispose of any tissues you use and wash your hands after.

 6. Wear a face mask: If you’re at a location where social distancing isn’t possible, wear a cloth covering over your nose and mouth to prevent the spread of possible infection (not everyone shows symptoms!).

 7. Become a cleaning/disinfecting machine: Clean and disinfect whatever surfaces you touch daily.
 If they’re dirty, clean them with detergent or soap and water before disinfecting.

-8. Avoid all unnecessary travel: The CDC also suggests that we refrain from nonessential travel to China, Iran, South Korea, Italy, Japan, and use precautions before traveling to Hong Kong.
+8. Avoid all unnecessary travel: The CDC also suggests that we refrain from traveling to the countries listed on their site.

 9. Consider getting the vaccine if you’re eligible.
 Two highly effective vaccines have received FDA approval in the US, and others will likely get approval soon.
 Based on what we know so far, the impacts of the vaccine on fertility are similar to the impacts of COVID-19 infection on fertility (aka, probably not much of an impact).

 As we learn more about the new strains of coronavirus’ impact on fertility, pregnancy, and ART, we’ll keep you updated.
 In the meantime, check back in with the CDC for the latest facts and figures.

 This article was medically reviewed by a member of the Modern Fertility Medical Advisory Board.
 This article is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis or treatment.